SFGLab/SvPhaser/README.md

 - Extracts HP-tagged reads overlapping SV regions.
 - Assigns SVs to haplotype 1 or 2 by majority of supporting reads.
 - Marks SV as HP1_HP2 (CSV) / 1|1 (VCF) when equal support exists.
-- Marks SV as unphased (unknown / ./. in VCF) if below read support threshold.
+- Marks SV as unphased (unphased / ./. in VCF) if below read support threshold.
-- Marks ambiguous SVs when equal support exists.
 - Runs efficiently in parallel on chromosome-split datasets.
 - Outputs per-chromosome CSVs, a merged CSV, and final phased VCF file.